Here’s what to buy on Labor Day 2021 (and what NOT to buy)

 Going to be online shopping or heading out to the retail stores this Labor Day?
+Be aware that sales could start as early as a week before the holiday, likely August 29th).
 Here are our picks for what to buy this year (as well as what deals to avoid).

 1. Buy Appliances.
 Sept / Oct is the time frame in which new appliances are moving into stores, thus old appliances need to be sold fast.
 While prices get better into October, Labor Day sales do start aggressively with sales up to 40% off.
 Looks to retailers like Home Depot and Best Buy for the best prices as well as the best bundling deals with buying multiple appliances at once.